 maintain good relationships with scientific organizations and with the meeting host organizations; keep the Council Members informed concerning the

 state and operation of the Conferences; and to serve as executive and recording secretary of the Council.
 The Director also makes a full annual

 report to the Board of Trustees at each meeting of the Board.

-Since the organization's beginning in 1931, Gordon Research Conferences has had only 5 Directors.
+Since the organization's beginning in 1931, Gordon Research Conferences has had five Directors.
 More information about each Director is

 Nancy Ryan Gray is the current Director of the Gordon Research Conferences.